crispab/crisp-dna/_docs/economic-model.md

 Example: hitting the ceiling
 ----------------------------

 Suppose the Product Space fee ceiling is $15,000 per year.

 And suppose Sandy gets famous for her specialty skills in reinventing organisations, and manages to land a $200/hour gig at Company Y. Sandy still works 100 hours per month (reserving the rest of her time for hobby projects, fun and family).

 That means Sandy will earn in about $240,000, which means the Product Space fee would be $24,000.
 That's way past the $15,000 ceiling, and we haven't even taken the fixed $200/month into account.
 The point of having a ceiling is to make sure the cost of being at Product Space doesn't get out of hand for the highest paid consultants.

-Sandy tells the office team that she's most likely going to hit the ceiling ther year, so there's no point bothering with the % fee.
-Instead, Sandy keeps 100% of what she earns, and Product Space just invoices her the ceiling fee of $3750 per quarter (= $15,000 per year divided into 4 quarters).
+Sandy shares in Slack that she's most likely going to hit the ceiling this year, so there's no point bothering with the % fee.
+Instead, Sandy keeps 100% of what she earns, and Product Space just invoices her the ceiling fee of $3750 per quarter ($15,000 per year / 4 quarters).
 Simple.

 If she turns out to be wrong (because Company Y cancels her engagement) then they'll go back and recalculate.
 No big deal, it's just an internal calculation that clients don't see.